Critical race theory: Who gets to decide what is history?

 Nationally, the discussion of race shows no sign of abating.
 This week the United States is remembering the 100th anniversary of the Tulsa race massacre – one of the worst incidents of race-related violence in the country’s history.
 It’s an event that Americans by and large learned little about in school, as actor Tom Hanks wrote in an opinion piece Friday.
 Former Vice President Mike Pence also weighed in on the subject in a speech on Thursday calling systemic racism a “left-wing myth.”

-Of the bills introduced or passed so far, at least three out of the 17 include the words “critical race theory.”
+Of the bills introduced or passed so far, three out of the 16 include the words “critical race theory.”
 Most of the bills do not seek to ban teaching it as an academic subject, but instead often prohibit teaching that individuals are “inherently” racist based on their sex or race, for example.
 The Dallas Independent School District is considering legal action in response to the legislation in Texas, which it opposed.

 The change is partly in response to efforts initiated by school districts in the past year after the murder of George Floyd in police custody, such as diversity, inclusion, and equity initiatives; anti-bias training; and anti-racist curricula.
 Schools are poorly implementing well-intentioned efforts to address racism, some critics say.
 They point to instances such as third grade students reportedly ranking themselves on their power and privilege, or training materials that suggest focusing on the “right answer” in math is a sign of white supremacy culture.